augcog/tai/rag/README.md

 ### Retrieval
 - In the retrieval process the code will convert the question into an embedding(question embedding) and find the document embedding that has the closest euclidient distance.
 - The file we will be using in this case is `retrieval_test.py`
+- **Quick run**: `retrieval.py`.
+THis runs the code with the default settings and default documents.
 #### How to run
 1) Like `embedding_create.py` you will be given a selections of techniques, prompting methods, embedding models and token size.
 IMPORTANT!!!: Make sure the selections in `retrieval_test.py` matches the selections in `embedding_create.py`
     ```